faisalmemon/ios-crash-dump-analysis-book/markdown/BasicConcepts.md

 }
 ```

-The authors of the operating system have setup the system so access to this and other low memory addresses causes the hardware to trap on this illegal access and abort our program.
+The authors of the operating system have setup the system so access to this and other low memory addresses causes the hardware to trap on this illegal access\index{illegal access} and abort\index{abort} our program.

 This area of memory is set aside by the operating system because it indicates a programming error of not setting up an object or data structure properly.